 Save yourself some time and use a pre-made pie crust.
 Honestly, I’ve tried to make a homemade pie crust and it never turns out as good or as pretty as the pre-made so I’m sticking with what I know works best for me.
 If you have the talent to make your own pie crust, I envy you 🙂

-Words can not describe how delicious this chocolate chess pie is.
-I was so pleased to find this old family recipe.
-It turned out so wonderful that I just had to share it with everyone.
+Words can not describe how delicious this chess pie is.
+I was very pleased to find this old family recipe.
+Family recipes seem to be sentimental, special treasures.
+So when I made it, and it turned out so wonderful, I just had to share it with everyone.

 This recipe uses evaporated milk.
 I talked about how great this stuff is on a previous recipe post Family Favorite Stuffed French Bread.
 It really does make a huge difference in the creaminess and richness of a recipe.

 Trust me, this pie is spectacular all by itself.
-But if you prefer to “dress it up” I suggest topping it with powdered sugar or whipped cream; you’ve got yourself a winning dessert each and every time.
+But if you prefer to “dress it up” I suggest topping it with powdered sugar, whipped cream or ice cream; you’ve got yourself a winning dessert each and every time.
 Try adding some fresh strawberries or blueberries as well.
 Awesome with a glass of ice cold milk!

 - 1 Unbaked pie shell